 If you are using an older version of WordPress, you’ll see a message in your admin area telling you to update your site.
 Additionally, WP Mail SMTP will be disabled and you will not receive automatic plugin updates until you’ve upgraded to WordPress 5.2.

 See our article on why it’s important to use the latest version of WP Mail SMTP (and WordPress and PHP) for more details on updating.

 These are the top questions we see regarding WP Mail SMTP’s PHP version requirements.

 Which PHP version should I update to?

-You should update your PHP version to 7.3 or greater (whatever the latest version is that is offered by your web host).
-Most sites can upgrade to PHP 7+ without issues, which is our recommendation.
+You should update your PHP version to 8.0 or higher.
+Ideally, you should upgrade to the latest version your web host offers.
+Most sites can upgrade to PHP 7+ without issues.

 How do I update PHP?